-Cop City explained: A look at the ongoing controversy surrounding police training centerActivists opposing the construction of “Cop City” at the Old Atlanta Prison Farm have occupied the site and neighboring Intrenchment Creek Park, the subject of a controversial 2021 40-acre land swap between DeKalb County and Blackhall Studios.
+Cop City explained: A look at the ongoing controversy surrounding police training centerActivists opposing the construction of “Cop City” at the Old Atlanta Prison Farm have occupied the site and neighboring Intrenchment Creek Park.
 Photo by Dean Hesse.

 By Kendall Glynn, contributor